chicio/chicio.github.io/_drafts/9999-learning-blender-9-textures-part-2.md

 ---
 layout: post
-title: "Learning Blender: textures - part 2."
+title: "Learning Blender: textures - part 2"
-description: "In this new post of the series "Learning Blender" I will talk about textures."
+description: "In this new post of the series "Learning Blender" I will talk other about textures techniques."
 date: 2017-11-25
 image: TO DO
 tags: [computer graphics, blender]